shirleyxueli41/Tufts_workshops/IGDH-1001_2024Feb/Hands-on session.md

 ### Instructions:
 1. Log in to your [Galaxy account](https://galaxy.cluster.tufts.edu/).
 2. Name the history as "Session 2 Metagenomics-ERR12302112" by double clicking the "Unnamed history".
 3. Now let's start the analysis:
+> The tools we will use for this analysis are:
+> Download and Extract Reads in FASTA/Q
+> Kraken2
+> filter
+> sort
     1. Under tools on the far left of the page, search for **Download and Extract Reads in FASTA/Q** format from NCBI SRA, run the tool with the following parameters:
             - **Accession:** ERR12302112
             - Click **Execute**